sunmck/kruger_eia_drone/README.md

 assumed to have a stronger trend towards an opening of savanna vegetation and a declie of large trees in comparison to areas of lower elephant impact.

 ## Data Set
+Drone flights were conducted from the 6th to the 10th August 2023 on selected trianguar small EIAs.
+The drone was DJI's Mavic 3 Multispectral which records the following bands: Green (560 nm), Red (650 nm), Red Edge (730 nm), Near Infrared (860 nm) and an additional RGB camera.
+Processing of the multispectral drone data was conducted using the software Pix4D and included allignment of the photos, point cloud generation and densification as well as the calculation of a DSM, DTM and Orthomosaic.

-## Methods
+## Methods and Results
-### Analysis of Small EIAs from Multispectral Drone Imagery
+### Paramteres of Small EIAs from Multispectral Drone Imagery
-Processing of the multispectral drone data was conducted using the software Pix4D.
-As a basic analysis, vegetation indices are calculated to compare the structure of different EIAs among each other.
-Using the `lidR` package in R, individual trees are then detected and segmented.
+The DTM was substracted from the DSM to calculate a Canopy Height Model (CHM).
+Using the `lidR` package in R, individual trees can be detected and segmented from this data.
+In savanna vegetation, any standing vegetation with minimum height of 1.5 m can be considered a tree.
 Tree tops are detected by applying a Local Maximum Filter (LMF) on the loaded data set.
 For a given point, the algorithm analyzes neighborhood points, checking if the processed point is the highest.
 The size of the moving window determines the size of the analysed neighborhood.

-## Results
-### Paramteres of Small EIAs from Multispectral Drone Imagery
-The resulted Digital Surface Model (DSM) and Digital Terrain Model (DTM) of the processed drone data, aswell as the Canopy Height Model (CHM) caluclated as the difference between the two can be found in `kruger_eia/droneflights/results`.
-Additionally, the detected tree tops and the crown area are shown in these files.
-In savanna vegetation, any standing vegetation with minimum height of 1.5 m can be considered a tree.
+As a basic analysis, vegetation indices are calculated to compare the structure of different EIAs among each other.

-An overview of the most important parameters of all currently processed and analysed small EIAs can be found in Table 1.
+The results of all currently processed and analysed small EIAs are located in `kruger_eia/droneflights/results`.
+This includes the DSM, DTM, CHM, detected tree tops and canopy area.
+An overview of the most important parameters of is given in Table 1.

 |     | EIA2 Exp1 | EIA2 C1 | EIA2 C3 |
 | -------- | ------- |------- |------- |